Raatid-Dilly/NLP-EDA-Nas-Lyrics/README.md

 # Exploratory Data Analysis (EDA)
 1. # Data Cleaning
 To perform any type of natural language processing often times the first step is to clean the text and prepare it for analysis.
-Rap/Hip-Hop could be challenging due to the amount of slang words that are used.  being While there is more that can be done like stemming/lemmatizing text, for T removing unnecessary characters and formatting, tokenizing the text (), removing stop words etc.
+Rap/Hip-Hop could be challenging due to the amount of slang words that are used.
+While there is more that can be done like stemming/lemmatizing text, for the purposes of this project unnecessary characters and stop words wil be removed, along with formatting and tokenizing the corpus.

 A snippet of the lyrics from the .json file is shown below: